-4. Assets Ineligible for Deposit in a TOD Account

-Not all assets that are eligible to be held in a Stifel brokerage account are eligible to be held in a TOD Account.
-Such ineligible assets include, but are not limited to, precious metals; limited partnership units (unless actively traded on an exchange); commodities; restricted or Rule 144 stock; mutual fund shares held directly at the fund; annuities; long-term care, disability, and life insurance; securities held in certificate or other physical form; and any other investment which cannot be held as either a negotiable certificate or a depository position.
-Stifel may, in Stifel's sole and absolute discretion, determine that an asset is ineligible to be held in your TOD Account and refuse to accept such asset into your TOD Account or direct that such asset be transferred out of your TOD Account.
+4. Assets Ineligible for Deposit in a TOD Account Not all assets that are eligible to be held in a Stifel brokerage account are eligible to be held in a TOD Account.
+Such ineligible assets include, but are not limited to, precious metals; limited partnership units (unless actively traded on an exchange); commodities; restricted or Rule 144 stock; mutual fund shares held directly at the fund; annuities; longterm care, disability, and life insurance; securities held in certificate or other physical form; and any other investment which cannot be held as either a negotiable certificate or a depository position.
+Stifel may, in Stifel's sole and absolute discretion, determine that an asset is ineligible to be held in your TOD Account and refuse to accept such asset into your TOD Account.
 If an ineligible asset remains in a TOD Account, it will not be considered part of the TOD Account at distribution and will be treated as belonging to your estate.